 14. The Paintbrush Cover:

 The Paint Brush Cover is the newest addition to my painting tool box.
 Sal emailed me about half a dozen times to try to get my attention about the Paint Brush Cover.
 (Yup, if you don’t get a reply from me right away, try try again.)
-I’m so glad he was persistant because I love this painting accessory.
+I’m so glad he was persistent because I love this painting accessory.
 When I get interrupted while painting with a phone call (or more likely to break up some brotherly bickering), it is so quick and simple to set the brush in the cover and seal it up.
 The Paint Brush Cover is like tupperware for your paint brushes.
 And if you are going to spend money on good brushes, you better make sure that you don’t let the paint dry out in them!

 I was truly pleased when after a week with pneumonia, I returned to the room I had to abandon painting, to find that the brush I had stored in the Paint Brush Cover was still wet and the paint was ready to use!
 I was one happy DIYer!